WHAT IS A FIDUCIARY?

 The obligation of an investment advisor’s duty depend on the scope of the advisory relationship and generally include:

 - the duty at all times to place the interests of clients first

-- the duty to have a reasonable basis for investment advice
+- the duty to have a reasonable independent basis for investment advice

 - the duty to seek best execution for client securities transactions where the advisor directs such transactions